wwarthen/RomWBW/Source/Doc/UserGuide.md

 mass storage devices available at boot.
 For example, if you have only one hard disk type media, you will see that 8 drive letters are assigned to the first 8 slices of that media.
-If you have two large storage devices, you will see that each device is allocated four drive letters.
+If you have two large storage devices, you will see that each device is allocated 4 drive letters.

 Referring to slices within a storage device is done by appending a :